electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/_index.md

 ---
 title: Audi e-tron
 linktitle: e-tron
-description: The Audi e-tron is the first full-electrical model from Audi.
+description: The Audi e-tron is the first full-electric model from Audi and are available in 6 variants.
+The sporty SUV combines the space and comfort of a typical luxury class automobile with a range suitable for everyday use, catapulting the driver into a new era with the electrical all-wheel drive.
 weight: 1
 ---

- The sporty SUV combines the space and comfort of a typical luxury class automobile with a range suitable for everyday use, catapulting the driver into a new era with the electrical all-wheel drive.
-Forward-looking, innovative, and electric – the next step into the future.

 Audi e-tron 55 had its world premiere on September 17.
 2018 Later the Sportback was released together with the 50 and S version.